2023 Most Popular Journalism Bachelor's Degree Schools in Mississippi

 Read full report on Journalism at University of Mississippi

-The in-demand bachelor’s degree programs at University of Southern Mississippi helped the school earn the #2 place on this year’s ranking of the most popular journalism schools in Mississippi.
-Located in the small city of Hattiesburg, Southern Miss is a public college with a fairly large student population.
+A rank of #2 on this year’s list means University of Southern Mississippi is a great place for journalism students working on their bachelor’s degree.
+Located in the city of Hattiesburg, Southern Miss is a public school with a fairly large student population.

 About 66% of the students majoring in journalism at the school are women while 34% are male.